plant based meat

 Brands must adopt a proactive stance in their promotion of alternative meat products.
 According to a recent survey conducted by McKinsey, 82% of respondents attributed a perception of healthiness to plant proteins, surpassing the corresponding figure of 74% for animal protein.
 Highlighting the nutritional advantages inherent in plant-based meats, such as their low sodium content and rich amino acid profiles, represents a distinct competitive edge that traditional meat products struggle to rival.

-Sustainability: Environmental concerns are a driving force behind the plant-based movement, and brands that emphasize their eco-friendly credentials can gain a competitive edge.
+Environmental concerns are a driving force behind the plant-based movement, and brands that emphasize their eco-friendly credentials can gain a competitive edge.
 However, greenwashing—the practice of making exaggerated or misleading claims about environmental benefits—can backfire and damage a brand’s reputation.
-Companies must ensure that their sustainability claims are backed by credible evidence.
+Companies must provide credible evidence to support their sustainability claims.

 A flexitarian is someone who eats less meat but isn’t strictly vegetarian.
 Encouraging them to try plant-based options can introduce them to something different, with the hope that they enjoy it enough to come back for more and share with others.
 By understanding their concerns and highlighting the benefits of plant-based meat, we can make it easier for new customers to give it a try.